Job 17:1–22 |

 Young's Lit.
 Translation And dim from sorrow is mine eye, And my members as a shadow all of them.

-This verse begins with the wâw consecutive and the 3rd person feminine singular, Qal imperfect of kâhâh (ה ָה ָ) [pronounced kaw-HAWH], which is used of the eyes which are growing old and having a difficult time seeing.
+This verse begins with the wâw consecutive and the 3rd person feminine singular, Qal imperfect of kâhâh (ה ָה ָ) [pronounced kaw-HAWH], which is used of the eyes which are growing old and having a difficult time seeing.
 Sometimes it is rendered as the eyes becoming faint, darkened, dimmed.
 The idea here is that one is having a harder time distinguishing objects from one another and shapes and colors; everything is blending and it is difficult to discern precise colors and objects.
 Strong's #3543 BDB #462.
-This is followed by mîn and the masculine singular noun ka׳as ( ַע ַכ) [pronounced KAH-ģahs], which means provoked anger, highly emotional state which has been provoked.
+This is followed by mîn and the masculine singular noun ka׳as ( ַע ַכ) [pronounced KAH-ģahs], which means provoked anger, highly emotional state which has been provoked.
 Strong’s #3708 BDB #495.
 Job’s friends have not comforted him, they have provoked him.
 We have a similar modern phrase: I was so mad, I couldn’t see straight.
 For Job, he is so upset and hurt by the treatment of his so-called friends that he cannot see straight.

-Then we have the wâw conjunction yetsûrîym (םי.רֻצי) [pronounced yetzoo-REEM], which means body parts, forms, members.
+Then we have the wâw conjunction yetsûrîym (םי.רֻצי) [pronounced yetzoo-REEM], which means body parts, forms, members.
 Found only in Job 17:7.
 Strong’s #3338 BDB #428.
 You may not realize it, but it is tough to call the meaning of a word which is found only in one passage, and that is the case right here.
-Yetsûrîym comes from the masculine noun yêtser (ר צ ֵי) [pronounced YAY-tser ], which is generally translated imaginations in the KJV.
+Yetsûrîym comes from the masculine noun yêtser (ר ∵צ ֵי) [pronounced YAY-tser ], which is generally translated imaginations in the KJV.
 It refers substantively to pottery shaped and formed by a potter.
 Physically it means body, body frame, form; ethereally, it means purpose.
 Strong’s #3336 BDB #428.
 I think that we could reasonably conclude that this refers to Job’s entire body.
 In the Hebrew, they do not refer to the face (singular), but to the faces (plural), as the face is a combination of different things.
 Similarly, the body is a combination of various characteristics and parts, so it is spoken of, in the Hebrew, as a plural.

 We do not have a verb; we have the preposition phrase like a tsêl; tsêl (ל ֵצ) [pronounced tzale] means shadow.
 Strong's #6738 (and #6751) BDB #853.
 Job’s physical body was only a shadow of what it was before—poetically, his eyes are only able to make out shadows because he is suffering from so much anger and pressure and grief.
 Keil and Delitzsch summarize: To the sufferings which he had directly to endure in body and soul there is added, as it were, as their other equally painful part, misconstruction and scorn, which he has to suffer from without.
 Not only does he experience the wrath of God contrary to the testimony to his righteousness which is consciousness gives him, but also the scoff of the ungodly, who now deridingly triumph over him.
 Therefore, he clothes himself in mourning, and lies with his former majesty in the dust; his face is red with weeping, and his eyes are become almost blind, although there is no wrong in his hand, and his prayer is free from hypocrisy.
-Footnote Barnes, paraphrasing Job: “I am a mere skeleton, I am exhausted and emaciated by my sufferings.”
-Footnote
+Barnes, paraphrasing Job: “I am a mere skeleton, I am exhausted and emaciated by my sufferings.”

 Although our Lord’s vision while being beaten prior to the cross is never mentioned, that does not mean that this verse does not correspond to Him at that time.
 We do know this about our Lord: Many were astonished by Him [and how He looked]; so marred from the form of man was he; and his appearance was marred more than any son of man (Isa.
 52:14).
 We know that the religious Hebrews and the Roman soldiers beat him and slapped Him repeatedly (Matt.
 26:67 27:26, 30 Mark 14:65 15:19).
 Therefore, it would be reasonable to assume that His vision was impaired, as was His strength.
 We do know that Jesus, one of the strongest men who ever lived (his body was not corrupted with an old sin nature), was physically unable to carry His cross, so that the Romans required another man, Simon of Cyrene, to carry Jesus’ cross (Matt.
 27:32).
 Therefore, this passage—“My eye has grown dim from provoked grief; and all the parts of my body [are] like a shadow”— corresponds perfectly with our Lord prior to the cross.

-and an innocent against a godless [one] stirs himself up.
+Are appalled [morally] upright [ones] concerning this and an innocent against a godless [one] stirs himself up. |

-Job
+Job 17:8 |

-The morally upright [men] are appalled at this;
+The morally upright [men] are appalled at this; the innocent [man] incites himself against the profane. |

-just as the innocent man would incite himself against the profane.
+The morally unambiguous is appalled at my situation; just as the innocent man would incite himself against the profane. |

 Let’s first see what others have done: